bloodraven66/bloodraven66.github.io/about.md

 title: About
 permalink: /about/
 ---
-I enjoy learning more and working in different research fields - Speech(Production, TTS, ASR), Vision(Unsupervised), Reinforcement Learning(Bandits!).
+I enjoy learning more and working in different research fields - Speech(Production, TTS, ASR), Vision(Unsupervised).
 I am currently employed at SPIRE Lab, IISc, Bangalore on a Speech recognition project on Indian languages, funded by Gates Foundation.
 Previously, I worked at a startup - MyHealthcareAI, on various vision, NLP, speech DL tasks.
 I completed my undergrad in 2019, during which we won the best project award for Material defect detection and SNR improvement with DL algorithms.
 <br><br>

 <b>I will be applying for PhD programs at the end of this year for 2022 intake.
 While I'm not restricted to work on a specific domain, I'm keen on contributing to areas such as -